| S (continued) |

 In director Joseph L. Mankiewicz's melodramatic and

-lurid adaptation of Tennessee Williams' and Gore Vidal's play (toned
+lurid adaptation of Tennessee Williams' 1958 play and Gore Vidal's

-down due to illusions to homosexuality, cannibalism, pedophilia,
+screen adaptation (toned down due to allusions to homosexuality,

 - New Orleans debutante Catherine Holly (Elizabeth